atom/flight-manual.atom.io/content/hacking-atom/sections/creating-a-fork-of-a-core-package.md

 ---
-title: Creating a Fork of a Core Package in atom/atom
+title: Creating a Fork of a Core Package
 ---
 ### Creating a Fork of a Core Package in atom/atom